Maximal inequalities for stochastic convolutions and pathwise uniform convergence of time discretisation schemes: Maximal inequalities for stochastic convolutions

 \begin{theorem} Let $(S(t,s))_{0\leq s\leq t\leq T}$ be a $C_0$-evolution family of contractions on a $(2,D)$-smooth Banach space $X$ and let $W$ be an adapted $H$-cylindrical Brownian motion on $\Omega$.
 Then for every $g\in L_{\bF}^0(\Omega;L^2(0,T;\gamma(H,X)))$ the process $(\int_0^t S(t,s)g_s\ud W_s)_{t\in [0,T]}$ has a continuous modification which satisfies, for all $0<p<\infty$,

 with a constant $C_{p,D}$ depending only on $p$ and $D$.
 For $2\le p<\infty$ the inequality holds with $C_{p,D} = 10D\sqrt{p}$. \end{theorem}

 The stochastic integral is well defined by \eqref{eq:Neid}.
-By rescaling, more generally it may be assumed that there exists a $\la\geq 0$ such that that The estimate of the theorem then holds with constant $C_{p,D}$ replaced with $e^{\lambda T} C_{p,D} $. \begin{proof} The proof is split into five steps.
-In the first three steps we prove the theorem for $2\le p<\infty$, in the fourth step we consider the case $0<p<2$, and in the first the pathwise continuity assertion for $p=0$.
+By rescaling, more generally it may be assumed that there exists a $\la\geq 0$ such that that The estimate of the theorem then holds with constant $C_{p,D}$ replaced with $e^{\lambda T} C_{p,D} $. \begin{proof} The proof is split into four steps.
+In the first two steps we prove the theorem for $2\le p<\infty$, in the third step we consider the case $0<p<2$, and in the fifth the pathwise continuity assertion for $p=0$.